 The couple seeking surrogacy can either bring their own surrogate or the clinic can provide a surrogate through a certified agency.
 Government of India’s guidelines on IVF surrogacy makes it a legal process, requiring the names of the intending parents to be entered on the birth certificate.Commercial surrogacy is allowed, but only when both husband and wife have Indian citizenship.
 There is no ban yet on single parent surrogacy for Indian citizens.

 Selection criteria for a surrogate mother:

-- All blood investigations (Thyroid, Thalassemia, German measles etc. all normal)
+- All blood investigations are normal (such as Thyroid, Thalassemia, German Measles etc.).

-She and her family understand the procedure and happily willing to carry the pregnancy for 9 months.
+- She and her family understand the procedure and are willing to carry the pregnancy for 9 months.

-We do not encourage keeping our surrogate in surrogate homes as most of our surrogates are young ladies with small children.
-We want our surrogates to be happy during pregnancy with their family rather than be in solitary confinement for nine months.
-The surrogate care taker visits them frequently to ensure proper care is taken and the doctor sees her every 2 – 3 weeks to ensure a healthy pregnancy.
-Clinic coordinators give frequent visits to surrogates houses to ensure the same.
-Antenatal visits and ultrasounds are more frequent than normal pregnancy to ensure smooth and healthy pregnancy.
-Dr. Kaberi Banerjee personally chooses the surrogates and follow them throughout the pregnancy.
-However, if any medical issue arises we admit the surrogates.
-In case in any indented parent specifically wants a surrogate to stay at a home, we have provisions for the same.
+We do not encourage hosting our surrogates in surrogate homes, as they are mostly young mothers with small children.
+We believe in providing a happy pregnancy to our surrogates, and want them to live with their families, rather in solitary confinement for nine months.
+Our well-trained surrogate caretaker visits the pregnant surrogate frequently and ensures that proper care is being taken.
+Our doctors monitor the pregnancy every 2 – 3 weeks to ensure a healthy fetus.
+Clinic coordinators also make frequent visits to the surrogates’ homes to ensure complete care is being taken.
+Infact, antenatal visits and regular ultrasounds are done with higher frequency than a normal pregnancy to ensure a healthy pregnancy.
+Dr. Kaberi Banerjee personally chooses the surrogates and monitors their progress throughout the pregnancy.
+However, if any medical issues arise during the pregnancy we immediately admit the surrogates.
+In case any intended parent specifically wants a surrogate to stay at a surrogate home, we have provisions for the same.